Difficulty:

 ROUND FIVE

-Attach a new colour yarn into one of the chain loops and chain 3.
-(This is called a 'Shell')
+Attach a new colour yarn into one of the chain loops and chain 3 (This counts as a tr).

 Carry on along the edge of the blanket, making 3 trebles (tr's) into each chain space until you get to the corner.